WTCN-computational-anatomy-group/spm-hospital-preproc/README.md

 ### 1. Multi-channel MRI segmentation

 This MATLAB snippet that takes as input MR images of multiple sequences and produces images that have been co-registered and resliced.
-These images are then segmented using the SPM12 unified segmentation routine and outputs are written.
+These images are then segmented using the SPM12 unified segmentation routine and native+template (unmodulated) space GM, WM and CSF segmentations are written to disk.
 ```
 % Paths to multi-channel images
 pth_img = {'MRI_T1w.nii', 'MRI_T2w.nii', 'MRI_PDw.nii'};  % Paths to image data nifti files as cell array